 Two models analysing the continuous casting process have been proposed.
 The macroscopic one provides results such as temperature evolution, stress and strain states for the whole process and indicators for the critical zone.
-Various practical defects can be compared.
+For the primary cooling, the influence of the mould taper has been studied.
+For the secondary cooling, we have evaluated the influence of some local defects on the risk of transverse crack initiation.

 The development of the mesoscopic model is still progressing.
-The first application with a mesh representing real grains has shown that it is possible to follow initiation and propagation of crack with this approach.
-Industrial practical cases have now to be tested.
+Previously, it has been shown that it is possible to follow initiation and propagation of cracks with this approach [6],[7].
+Industrial practical cases will be tested as soon as the damage parameters identification will be finalized.